jsr6720/jsr6720.github.io/_posts/2018-09-06-seven-lessons-for-leading-in-crisis.md

 ## My Review 3/5

-The only lesson worth mentioning is: never let a good crisis go to waste.<br/><br/>Those inflection points melt away resistance and allow a person or organization reform itself.
+The only lesson worth mentioning is: never let a good crisis go to waste.

+Those inflection points melt away resistance and allow a person or organization reform itself.

 ### Date Read
 2018/09/06